Understanding and Resolving WordPress Multisite Issues

 • Online Communities or Networks: Forums, blogs, or portals with multiple site owners operating under one platform.

-• Internal Company Tools: Internal wikis, portals, or apps can all be managed via one WordPress network.
+• Internal Company Tools: Internal wikis, portals, or apps can all be managed through a single WordPress network.

 However, if your websites are drastically different in terms of functionality or design, or if they require complete independence in hosting or resource usage, sticking to a single site installation might be better.